Moulin Richard de Bas Ambert 18Moulin Richard de Bas Ambert 18

 Over the decades, Moulin Richard de Bas has never ceased to work with the cultural world.
 The most famous collaboration is undoubtedly with the artist Salvador Dali for the book“L’Apocalypse de Joseph Foret“, produced in a single copy.
 All but one of the leaves in this book are parchment… This single leaf was made by Salvador Dali and Marius Péraudeau in Paris.

 Leaves from Moulin Richard de Bas were also used for the limited edition lithographic reproductions of Picasso.
-A “This is a reproduction” watermark was even included, as the quality of the paper was so reminiscent of an original.
+A watermark saying “this is a reproduction” was even included, as the quality of the paper was so reminiscent of an original.

 Activities not to be missed in Ambert

-Before you leave, why not stop off at the mill’s boutique.
+Before you leave, why not stop off at the mill shop.
 It offers a variety of products made from paper produced on site.
-Beautiful notebooks, single sheets, writing paper and printed texts are available… enough to make you want to pick up your pen again!
+Beautiful notebooks, single sheets, writing paper and printed texts are all available… enough to make you want to pick up your pen again!

 Visit the House of Fourme d'Ambert

-Located right in the center of Amber, discover the history of Fourme d’Ambert cheese, through a 45-minuteguided tour, or a self-guided tour, as well as its production.
+Located right in the centre of the town of Amber, discover the history of Fourme d’Ambert cheese on a 45-minuteguidedtour, or on your own, as well as how it is made.
 After a tasting break in the cellar, take a tour of the Jasseries using an incredible scale model.

 Tourist trains AGRIVAP

-A day at Ambert and the Moulin Richard de Bas is an unforgettable experience that combines discovery, learning and creativity, so why stop there?
-Board the AGRIVAP tourist trains that run between Ambert and La Chaise-Dieu, and continue the adventure!
+A day in Ambert and the Moulin Richard de Bas is an unforgettable experience that combines discovery, learning and creativity, so why stop there?
+Get on board the AGRIVAP tourist trains that run between Ambert and La Chaise-Dieu and continue the adventure!

 Did you know?

-Why not take advantage of your visit in the footsteps of the paper makers to discover Ambert’s round town hall.
+Why not take advantage of your visit in the footsteps of the paper makers to discover Ambert’s round Town Hall.
 This monument, unique in Europe, has a history as fascinating as its unusual shape.
-Launched in 1816, this circular structure was originally intended as a grain market, freeing the Saint-Jean church from this function.
-However, it wasn’t until 1827 that it took on its current role as town hall, after much debate and change of plans.
-Its architecture, inspired by the halle aux blés in Paris, remains a mystery as to its original designer.
+Launched in 1816, this circular structure was originally intended to be a grain market, freeing the Saint-Jean church from this function.
+However, it wasn’t until 1827 that it took on its current role as the town hall, after numerous debates and changes of plan.
+Its architecture, inspired by the Paris wheat market, remains a mystery as to its original designer.

-After surviving a lack of funds and multiple phases of construction, the round Town Hall has become an Ambert landmark.
-Today, it houses the town’s administrative services and a room for town council meetings.
-In the center, there’s a special wedding hall, and on the first floor, a circular exhibition.
-Classified as a historic monument in 1975, La Mairie ronde was even immortalized in Jules Romains’ 1913 novel “Les Copains”.
-This architectural gem is open to visitors, so don’t hesitate to step inside!
+After surviving a lack of funds and multiple phases of construction, the round Town Hall has become an emblem of Ambert.
+It now houses the town’s administrative services and a room for town councils.
+In the centre, there is a private wedding hall, and on the ground floor, a circular exhibition.
+The round Town Hall, listed as a historic monument in 1975, was even immortalised in the novel “Les Copains” by Jules Romains in 1913.
+This architectural jewel is open to visitors, so don’t hesitate to drop in!